Dayak people: Headhunting and peacemaking

 The Dayak longhouses along the Kahayan River taken in Tumbang Anoi village (c.
 1894).

 In the past, the Dayaks were feared for their ancient tradition of headhunting practices (the ritual is also known as Ngayau by the Dayaks).

 Among the most prominent legacies during the colonial rule in the Dutch Borneo (present-day Kalimantan) is the Tumbang Anoi Agreement held in 1894 in Damang Batu, Central Kalimantan (the seat of the Kahayan Dayaks).
-It is a formal meeting that gathered all the Dayak tribes in Kalimantan for a peace resolution.
-In the meeting that is reputed to take several months, the Dayak people throughout the Kalimantan agreed to end the headhunting tradition as it believed the tradition caused conflict and tension between various Dayak groups.
+That was a formal meeting that gathered all the Dayak tribes in Kalimantan for a peace resolution.
+In the meeting, which is reputed to have taken several months, the Dayak people throughout Kalimantan agreed to end the headhunting tradition as it was believed that the tradition caused conflict and tension between various Dayak groups.
 The meeting ended with a peace resolution by the Dayak people.

 Subsequently, the headhunting began to surface again in the mid-1940s, when the Allied powers encouraged the practice against the Japanese occupation of Borneo.
 It also slightly surged in the late 1960s when the Indonesian government encouraged Dayaks to purge the Chinese from interior Kalimantan who were suspected of supporting communism in mainland China, and in a period of high tension between Madurese emigrants and Dayak during the Sambas and Sampit conflicts around the turn of the century.